paul-wolf/djaq/README.rst

    Book.objects.aggregate(Avg('price'), Max('price'), Min('price'))

-Get the difference from the average off the maximum price:
+Get the difference from the average off the maximum price for each publisher:

 .. code:: python